Aitslab/SOPs/README.md

 # SOPs
-standard operating procedures in the CDLAI grroup
+This repository has code for standard operating procedures in the CDLAI group

+- Exploratory Data Analysis (tabular data)